 Keeping children safe drives our approach to the use of technology at Westfields.
 Technology is used as a learning tool across the curriculum.
 Children are taught safe practices and how to make good decisions about the responsible use of technology.

-In order to safeguard our children we ask that any digital images that are taken at school events remain private and are not uploaded to social media or internet or otherwise shared if they include images of any child other than your own child/children.
+In order to safeguard our children, we ask that any digital images or videos that are taken at school events remain private and are not uploaded to social media, the internet or otherwise shared by parents if they include images of any child other than their own.
 Filming or taking of images may be restricted to certain times and locations.

 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.

 SAFER INTERNET DAY @WJS 2021